jorendorff/rust-ignorance/ignorance.md

 ## Terminology

-> Is there a better term than "object" for these things that have lifetimes?
+> What is the term for these things that have lifetimes?

-@@@
+They are called values.

 > What are the branches of an `enum` called?
 Variants?